jtassarotti/ProbCompCert/README.md

 ## Architecture of ProbCompCert

-The part of ProbCompcert that is formally verified can be found in the [stanfrontend](stanfrontend) directory, which contains a [description of the compiler's architecture](stanfrontend/README.md).
+We try to keep ProbCompCert's modifications to CompCert separated.
+Most of ProbCompCert's files can be found in the [stanfrontend](stanfrontend) directory, which contains a [description of the compiler's architecture](stanfrontend/README.md).
+There are a few exceptions where rubber meets the road:

-The compiler also relies on the following unverified code that can be found in driver:

-* [Sparse](driver/Sparse.ml): code that drives the parser and elaborates the compiled program.
-Currently, Sparse also performs type checking and some syntax desugaring.
-* [Sprelude](driver/Sparse.ml): generation of the structures and utilities for the parameters and the data.
-* [Spropose](driver/Sparse.ml): generation of the proposal function.
-* [Sstanlib](driver/Sparse.ml): declarationelaboration of the standard library

-## Other relevant files

-* [driver](driver/Driver.ml): compiler's entrypoint, extended to handle stan inputs
+* [driver](driver/Driver.ml): compiler's entrypoint, extended to know what to do with stan programs
 * [Makefile](Makefile): ProbcompCert's Coq files need to be listed here
+* [Makefile.extr](Makefile.extr): Makefile to build the final executable
 * [extraction](extraction/extraction.v): extended to handle the generation of compiler for stan inputs

+Notes to developpers:

+* In general, you do not need to edit the driver or the extraction
+* You only need to modify Makefile.extr if you want to add plain Caml code in new directories.
+Such directories need to be declared so that the OCaml build tools know where to look for code
+* If you add new Coq file in stanfrontend, it needs to be listed in the Makefile, and order does matter